Powder is a neutered male Arctic wolf. He arrived at Wild Spirit Wolf Sanctuary

-Powder likes to let everyone know that he’s the boss, and so he enjoys making people wait for him, refusing to take his medball from new volunteers.
+Powder likes to let everyone know that he’s the boss, and so he enjoys making people wait for him, and refusing to take his medball from new volunteers.
 He also enjoys interacting with all of his young neighbors and often can be seen howling for them if they go out for walks.

 The story of Powder and his family (The Arctics) and why they live at Wild Spirit is a long one, but we feel it is important to share it.
 On May 3rd, 2006, Powder and his siblings were born to captive-bred parents, Yukon and Sierra, at a breeding facility.
 The story we heard was that Yukon and Sierra were born to wolves who were taken from the wild.
 The breeder who owned Yukon and Sierra had been selling their pups to select private owners or for exhibits like zoos.
 Very sadly, in order for wolves to be socialized to humans at all, they must be taken from their parents before they open their eyes.
 Even then, they may remain too wild-spirited to be comfortable around people and will never behave like a domestic dog.
 For eight years, Yukon and Sierra had each of their newborn litters taken and sold.

 Before The Arctics became a part of Wild-Spirit, we had rescued a very unique high-content wolf-dog named Raven the day before he was scheduled to be euthanized.
 High-content wolf-dogs have a bit of dog in their ancestry but look and act predominantly like wolves.
 Raven surprised us all and proved to be an extremely powerful part of our education efforts.
 He retained his wild spirit like all our rescues do, but Raven became comfortable in many public situations and enjoyed meeting people.